UCSB has a site license for Lumerical's FDTD software (as well as DEVICE and MODE - see this page for how to run them).

 In this case it was run with 8 cores - that's the -n flag (you can run it with up to 12 cores on knot, and 40 cores on pod.)

-The last command 'qstat' (showq $USER on pod) shows you what the job is doing.
-Once it shows C in the status column (in this example it's running 'R') you can open the fsp file with the GUI and do the analysis.
+The last command 'showq' shows you what the job is doing.
+It shows 'running' (in this example) or 'pending.
+Once it doesn't show anymore, it means it's done and you can open the fsp file with the GUI and do the analysis.